top of page

 On December 19, 1919, AZO was born.

-e.
+Philadelphia, fair city of brotherly love, saw the birth of the Alpha Zeta Omega Fraternity in the historic lecture halls of the Philadelphia College of Pharmacy and Science.
 Known as the "Dead Men's Club", and working under a shroud of mystery, Morris Arkans, Abe M. Bernstein, David Champaine, David L. Dyen, Stanley Rosenfeld, Al Rosenfield, Louis Snyder, David Schwartz, Morris Shuman, Ephraim G. Sless, and Joshua Zimskind started what was to be the means of forming the strongest pharmaceutical fraternity of its kind.
 The originator of this club, and its leader, was Ephraim G. Sless.
 To him belongs the honor of being the Founder of Alpha Zeta Omega.
 Soon after the "Dead Men's Club" had been formed, Harry Althouse was added, then the clan numbered twelve, and was at times referred to as "The Dozen."
 Later, Dr. Lawrence Rosenfeld, an eminent Philadelphia Bacteriologist, also became a member, but the name of "The Dozen" persisted, despite the fact that the club now totaled thirteen.
 Because of strenuous opposition offered to the formation of new organizations at the Philadelphia College of Pharmacy and Science by the older fraternities and clubs, the "Dead Men's Club" went quietly about its business, keeping its very existence a secret and letting out nothing of importance to other students.

 Having been formed for the express purpose of aiding one another in their studies, and being desirous of graduating 100 per cent, this group maintained a series of quizzes at which the members most proficient in the particular subject under discussion took the part of the quiz master.
 This method of bringing the group together soon showed its results in the social life of the members, and they were always found together.